 The Encuentros program has four components:

 - Interfaith and ecumenical educational travel to Latin America: CRLN will organize 2-4 opportunities for group travel each year to explore vital social justice issues.
 Click here to learn about upcoming trips and click here to learn about how you could help make one of these transformative experiences possible for someone else.

 - Emergency Solidarity Travel: CRLN roccasionally receives requests from its Latin American partner organizations to be present at critical events, such as to provide an international presence in response to security concerns.
 Click here to learn more about CRLN's hope to send emergency accompaniment when requested during a human rights crisis in Latin America.

 - Denominational, congregational or university support for travel to Latin America: Many student groups, congregations, and denominations already have groups traveling to Latin America.
 CRLN can provide these groups with exceptional in-country contacts, help group members connect their travel with the call for social justice, and provide opportunities for continued involvement on Latin American justice issues.
-If you are part of a group traveling to Latin America or would be interested in forming one with members of your community, and would like CRLN to serve as a resource for anything from orientation sessions to logistics, contact Erica at 773-293-2964 or email@example.com.
+If you are part of a group traveling to Latin America or would be interested in forming one with members of your community, and would like CRLN to serve as a resource for anything from orientation sessions to logistics, contact our office at 773-293-2964 or email at firstname.lastname@example.org

 - Partner oganization travel to Latin America: CRLN recognizes that other organizations offer valuable experiences in Latin America, as well.
 CRLN works with partner organizations to promote a wide variety of quality travel opportunities.
 Click here for a calendar of upcoming opportunities.